JasmineKhalimova/Travel-app/frontend/README.md

 - All the pages get displaid via App.js

 - React Fragment allows you to nest many elements inside one return function.

+- React hook is normal js function but it is function starts with use and it is functions that can share stateful logic